Connecting Iverness to Fort William

 Above Left: Ben Nevis and the Caledonian Canal - photo by Chuck Schubert and reproduced by kind permission

 Above Right: The canal at Banavie - photo by Colin Smith and reproduced by kind permission

 Neptune's Staircase is located just north of Fort William on the Corpach road and it marks the beginning of the Caledonian Canal.
-Most pleasure boats are not licensed to go on to the open sea beyond the canal basin at Corpach.
-So, heading north east from Banavie, the canal passes through magnificent scenery which is totally dominated by the dark brooding north west escarpment of Ben Nevis only a few miles to the south of the canal.
-You see mountains and magnificent forest scenery on all sides of the canal, as you sail towards the little village of Gairlochy, which is where the canal opens up to join the first of the three lochs, Loch Lochy.
-You will find jetties and moorings along the length of this loch , until you reach Laggan which you leave the loch and re-enter a stretch of man-made canal. having passed through Laggan locks.
+You may not be able to extend your canal boat holiday to visiting the open sea beyond the canal basin at Corpach because this requires a separate licence, so head north east from Banavie.
+Here the canal passes through magnificent scenery, totally dominated by the dark brooding north west escarpment of Ben Nevis, south of the canal, you see mountains and magnificent forest scenery on all sides of the canal, as you sail towards the little village of Gairlochy, which is where the canal opens up to join the first of the three lochs, Loch Lochy.
+You will find jetties and canal boat moorings along the length of this loch , until you reach Laggan which you leave the loch and re-enter a stretch of man-made canal. having passed through Laggan locks.
 This takes you to the tree covered shores of Loch Oich, past Invergarry Castle and a power station and on to the villages of Aberchalder and Bridge of Oich.
 You once again enter a man made stretch of canal through the locks at Cullochy and Kytra, all the while surrounded by magnificent mountain and forest scenery.

 The lock at Kytra,

 The Caledonian Canal at Cullochy lock - both photos by Dominic Moore and reproduced by kind permission.

 Beyond the lock at Kytra you reach another feat of engineering - the staircase locks at Fort Augustus, which lower you to the level of Loch Ness.
 Do not worry about these as they are all operated by the lock keeper!